typijs/typijs/README.md

-# Angular Cms
+# TypiJS

-The single app CMS based on Angular, Express, NodeJs and MongoDB.

-**Status: Working In Progress, not ready to use in production**
+The Angular CMS Framework for building fully-featured SPA sites powered by NodeJS and MongoDB with TypeScript.

 ## How it work?